Studies have shown an average fat reduction of between 15 and 28 percent at around 4 months after initial treatment.

 Cryolipolysis, commonly referred to as fat freezing, is a nonsurgical fat reduction procedure that uses cold temperature to reduce fat deposits in certain areas of the body.
 The procedure is designed to reduce localized fat deposits or bulges that do not respond to diet and exercise.
-It is not intended for people who are obese or significantly overweight.
+It is not intended for people with obesity.
 The technique has been patented under the name CoolSculpting™.

 The Food and Drug Administration has approved cryolipolysis to treat fat deposits beneath the chin, upper arms, inner and outer thighs, abdomen, hip/flank (“love handles”), upper back (“brassiere rolls”), lower back, and underneath the buttocks.